Forestry Mulching Services in Spokane, WA

 Site Verification

 Final walk-through confirms defensible space zones, verifies mulch depth, and documents results.
-For DNR cost-share projects, we capture before/after photography and measurements for reimbursement documentation.
+For DNR cost-share projects, we capture before-and-after photography and measurements for reimbursement documentation.

 We walk your property to map vegetation density, slope conditions, access points, and any trees to preserve.
 You get a clear scope and timeline before any work begins.